 NOTE—The Max Co-Located BSSID Indicator field doesn't provide the exact number or the identity of each co-located BSSIDs.

+The LSBs of the Control BSSID field indicates the 8 LSBs of the control BSSID.
+This field is present if the Co-Located BSS subfield in HE Operation Parameters field is set to 1 and is not present otherwise. (#16587)

 TGax editor: Change 9.3.1.22 Trigger frame format: (Track change on)